HousingLink Resource Center:

 Rental Assistance Program (RAP)

-The Rental Assistance Program provides a subsidy to help households transition into financial independence and adequate housing.
+The Rental Assistance Program provides a subsidy to help homeless and employed households transition into financial independence and adequate housing.
 The program is run by the Coalition for the Homeless.

 - RAP applicants must meet specific income requirements to show that they will be able to meet their rent responsibility with the RAP supplement (see chart below).

 - In addition to receiving a rent subsidy, RAP families participate in ongoing case management, employment, and education activities.
 Participants meet with their Case Managers monthly over the course of the two year program to develop and implement strategies to increase their job skills, earning potential and ability to afford their rent after graduating from the program.

 For more information about the program, please visit the Coalition for the Homeless's website.